Search sheldonbrown.com and sheldonbrown.org

 It is theoretically possible to upgrade Campagnolo 8-speed hubs with newer cassette bodies, but in practice the parts don't generally seem to be available.Cog spacing is different enough from Shimano's that Shimano derailers and shifters may not work well with Campagnolo cassettes, and vice versa.
 It is possible to fudge compatibility in some cases where cog-to-cog spacing is similar.

 Many replacement parts are not available for older models.
-Campagnolo uses a different lockring tool.
+Campagnolo uses a unique lockring tool.
 Campagnolo rear derailers are designed to work only with Campagnolo shifters; Campagnolo also changed cable pull in 2001.
 An after-market pulley device can bridge incompatibilities.
 Some manufacturers, notably IRD, Miche and American Classic, offer aftermarket replacement cassettes to fit Campagnolo hubs.
 There are even cassettes available with Campagnolo spacing to fit Shimano Freehubs, and vice versa.
 Available Campagnolo 8- and 9-speed cassettes from Harris Cyclery are listed here, with some compatibility information.
 Some individual after-market cogs are listed here.

 Mavic once sold cassettes with its own, different spline configuration that fits only Mavic hubs.
 These are rare.